 A YWAM DTS (Discipleship Training School) is a 22-week Christian training program designed to equip students with foundational Christian values while learning to serve the needs of others.

-The first stage of the Medical DTS journey starts in our home-port, Townsville, engaging in interactive lectures at YWAM Townsville’s city campus before jetting off to Papua New Guinea.
+The first stage of the Medical DTS journey starts in our home-port, Townsville, engaging in interactive lectures at YWAM Townsville’s city campus.
+Part of your outreach will be in Australia, before jetting off to Papua New Guinea.